Rudin1/CCCITY-GEN/README.md

 Avoid overlapping while creating objects (for example in traffic vehicles).
-- there are several ways to check if there is a collision. i chose "grid memozation" using hash map: similar to Quadtree, but it based on areas relative in the original map.
+- there are several ways to check if there is a collision. i chose "grid memozation" using hash map, similar to Quadtree.

 ### 7. MORPHING: